Crash Bandicoot (character): Reception

 As a mascot character, Crash has drawn numerous comparisons to competing mascots such as Mario and Sonic by reviewers.
 Dave Halverson of GameFan praised Crash's animations, appearance and mannerisms as "100% perfection".
 A reviewer for GameRevolution praised Crash's "quirky mannerisms" as "always refreshing", and John Broady of GameSpot described Crash as "disarmingly cute and fuzzy".
 Doug Perry of IGN was critical of the character, seeing him as "insanely capitalistic", negatively comparing his voice to Luigi of the Mario series and accusing him of being "the most see-through, copycat mascot that ever existed."
 Louis Bedigian of GameZone also disliked Crash's voice, remarking "it is really annoying to hear a child say, 'Whoa!' every time you fall in the water, especially when you realize that the child's voice is supposed to be Crash".
 Crash's animations, particularly in Crash Bandicoot: The Wrath of Cortex, have been praised as humorous by reviewers.
 Ryan Davis of GameSpot analyzed Crash's "overextended running style and self-punishing attacks" as establishing him as an "empty-headed but enthusiastic character", and compared his facial contortions to those of comedian Red Skelton.
-In a poll held by MSN in late 2008 to determine the most iconic video game character, Crash ranked at #8.
-In the Guinness World Records Gamer's Edition from 2011, he was voted as the eleventh best video game character.
-However, he also ranked eighth on IGNs top 10 list of video game characters who should die, adding that it would be a mercy killing.
-IGN editor Colin Moriarty stated that his games add little to innovate the series over the years, rendering the character useless.
-In 2021, HobbyConsolas also included Crash on their "The 30 best heroes of the last 30 years." while Rachel Weber of GamesRadar ranked Crash as 8th of their "50 iconic video game characters."